Last updated: May 3, 2026

 Can renters or nursing-home residents get Missouri property-tax help?

 Sometimes, yes.
 The statewide MO-PTC can help renters and some people in care settings because rent is treated as indirect property tax for the program.
-But the building must actually pay property taxes.
+But the building must pay property taxes.
 If the facility is tax-exempt, the state says you are not eligible for the credit.

 If my mortgage company pays my taxes, do I still need to apply?